Copyright © 2006-2010 Davor Ocelic

 You might notice that the individual components of the DN, such as

-cn= above, are also
+above, are also

-formed as person pairs.
+formed as person

-Those "keys", key=valuecn, ou
+Those "keys", key=value

-and dc, stand for Common Name,
+, stand for Common Name

-Organizational Unit and
+Organizational Unit

-Domain Component.
+.
 They are a part of every-day LDAP

 terminology that you will get used to.